llsoftsec/llsoftsecbook/book.md

 - PHT: BranchScope [@Evtyushkin2018], BlueThunder [@Huo2019].
 These attacks
   infer whether a branch is taken or not taken in a victim process.
-They do so by carefully making sure that a branch in the spy process uses the same branch predictor entry (i.e., aliases) with the targeted branch in the victim process.
+They do so by carefully making sure that a branch in the spy process uses the same branch predictor entry (i.e. aliases) with the targeted branch in the victim process.
 By measuring whether the branch in the spy process gets predicted correctly, one can derive whether the branch in the victim process was taken or not.